 Dr Jo Ailwood (University of Newcastle, New South Wales)

-Dr Carla Solvason (Worcestershire University, UK)
+Dr Carla Solvason (University of Worcester, UK)

 Gillian Postlewaight (Eastern Institute of Technology, NZ)

 Dr Chris Jenkin (Auckland University of Technology, NZ)

 What you will find on our website

 On our website you will find practical advice, policy guidance, the latest news, original research and analysis.

 There are articles you won't find anywhere else on a wide range of subjects to assist you in your own research or studies, teaching and caring for young children, operating an ECE business, and making sense of policy and legal requirements.